citp/privacy-policy-historical/g/gi/gir/girlsgotcream.com.md

-> *The following text is extracted and transformed from the girlsgotcream.com privacy policy that was archived on 2012-10-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121017080959id_/http%3A//www.girlsgotcream.com/%3Fref%3D1000398%26%26page%3D_free_privacy%26itemcnt%3D%26) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the girlsgotcream.com privacy policy that was archived on 2013-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130403183706id_/http%3A//www.girlsgotcream.com/%3Fref%3D2047389%26%26page%3D_free_privacy%26itemcnt%3D%26) for the most accurate reproduction.*

 # Privacy policy

-Privacy Policy

 Replace or add your information in RED, where applicable:
 Our Commitment To Privacy